Update: the Cedar Workout Tank is now the Spruce Tank.

-The first decision to make today is which size to choose for your Cedar Tops or Belmont Leggings & Yoga Pants.
+The first decision to make today is which size to choose for your Spruce Tank, Cedar Dolman Top or Belmont Leggings & Yoga Pants.
 Thanks to the three cup sizes it’s more likely that you’ll fit in a “straight” Cashmerette Pattern than many other companies, but of course we all vary and chances are you may not be perfectly in one size.
 The good news is that sewing gives you tons of flexibility, and it’s easy to grade between sizes.

 How to choose your size

 There are two measurement charts: one is the Body Measurement chart, and the other is the Finished Garment chart.
 The Body Measurement chart helps you choose your size based on what numbers you get when you measure your body with a tape measure – it has numbers for your bust (around the fullest part), waist and hip.
 The Finished Garment chart shows you the size of the actual sewn garment – the difference between that and the Body Measurement chart is called “ease”, and it’s the amount of extra room in the garment that the designer recommends for the clothes to fit well and allow movement.